UranusLin/Escape-from-ChainRogue/doc/introduction_en.md

 ## Are You Ready to Take the Challenge?

-In "Escape-from-ChainRogue", we experience death and rebirth, challenge and growth, until we finally escape from the solo gaming world and become eternal.
+In "Escape-from-Chain", we experience death and rebirth, challenge and growth, until we finally escape from the solo gaming world and become eternal.
 Are you ready to take the challenge and become eternal?